Legal status of transgender people: Taiwan

 Transgender people in Taiwan need to undergo genital surgery (removal of primary sex organs) in order to register gender change on both the identity card and the birth certificate.
 The surgery requires approval of two psychiatrists, and the procedure is not covered by the National Health Insurance.
 The government conducted public consultations on the elimination of surgery requirements back in 2015, but no concrete changes have been made since then.

 In 2018, the government unveiled the new chip-embedded identity card, scheduled to be issued in late 2020.
 Gender will not be explicitly displayed on the physical card, although the second digit of national identification number reveals gender information anyway ("1" for male; "2" for female).
 With the inception of new identity card, a third gender option (using digit "7" as the second digit of national identification number) will be available to transgender persons alike.
 However, it raises concerns that the practice could stigmatize transgender persons, instead of respecting their gender identity.
 Details of the third-gender option policy are yet to be released.

 After same-sex marriage law became effective on 24 May 2019, transgender persons could marry a person of the same registered gender.

 Europe

 A majority of countries in Europe give transgender people the right to at least change their first name, most of which also provide a way of changing birth certificates.
 Several European countries recognize the right of transgender people to marry in accordance with their post-operative sex.
 Croatia, Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, Norway, Poland, Portugal, Romania, Sweden, Spain, and the United Kingdom all recognize this right.
 The Convention on the recognition of decisions regarding a sex change provides regulations for mutual recognition of sex change decisions and has been signed by five European countries and ratified by Spain and the Netherlands.

 Finland

-In Finland, people wishing to change their legal gender must be sterilized or "for some other reason infertile".
+Before 2023, people wishing to change their legal gender in Finland had to be sterilized or be found infertile.
 A recommendation from the UN Human Rights Council to eliminate the sterilization requirement was rejected by the Finnish government in 2017.
+In 2023, Finland changed its gender identity law in 2023 so that it no longer requires sterilization and is instead based on self-identification.